The Occupational Therapy Practitioner's Guide to Fascia-Informed Practice

 About the Author

-Amy Mayer OTD, OTR/L, RYT has dedicated her life’s work to a fascia-focused approach to care that helps patients reduce, manage, and eliminate pain.
-After discovering the transformative impact of fascia-informed treatment, she began teaching students and practitioners to see the body as a connected, adaptive system — shaped by movement, emotion, and experience — so they too can experience the joy of helping patients achieve their goals.
+Amy Mayer OTD, OTR/L, RYT has dedicated her life’s work to a fascia-informed approach to occupational therapy care that helps patients reduce, manage, and eliminate pain.
+After discovering the transformative impact of fascia-targeting treatment, she began teaching students and practitioners to see the body as a connected, adaptive system — shaped by movement, emotion, and experience — so they too can experience the joy of helping patients achieve their goals.

 Read an Exclusive Excerpt